 Tips for Achieving the Perfect Consistency

 The roux has to be smooth before the liquid goes in.
 If there are lumps in the flour-butter mixture, they stay lumps in the finished sauce — whisking more aggressively after the fact doesn’t fully fix it.
 Cook the roux for the full minute.
-Let the filling simmer until it’s thick enough to coat a spoon before you put the crust on.
-If it’s too thin going into the oven, it won’t set up properly during baking.
-For a completely different kind of weeknight recipe, this healthy beef and broccoli stir-fry is worth having in the rotation.
+Give the filling time to simmer until it coats a spoon thickly before the crust goes on.
+Skip that step and it goes into the oven too thin, which means it never properly sets while baking.
+Looking for something completely different for another weeknight?
+This healthy beef and broccoli stir-fry is worth keeping in the rotation alongside these.

 Nutritional Information (Per Serving)